More Tips to Unmask a Predator among the Flock

 Our Lord has a purpose for allowing false teachers, though I don’t understand it

-But I choose to trust Him anyway.
+But I trust Him anyway.

 This image was downloaded from Pixabay.com.
 The wolf and sheep were merged together in Photoshop by a German contributor who logged in as SarahRichterArt.